What: Eat at least five foods highest in Vitamin C.

 The Osteoporosis Reversal Program has easy-to-read, comprehensive lists of alkalizing fruits and vegetables that are high in Foundation Supplements, nutrients essential to building bone.
 Here is the Program’s list of foods that are high in Vitamin C:

 - Brussels sprouts*

 *In season now

 Do you need some inspiration and ideas for preparing and enjoying these foods?
-If you have the Save Our Bones Program, you are familiar with the Recipe Sampler which is included in the book.
+If you have the Osteoporosis Reversal Program, you are familiar with the Recipe Sampler which is included in the book.
 In the Sampler, you’ll find all kinds of delicious recipes for preparing bone-healthy dishes, for breakfast, lunch and dinner.

 Enjoy your five daily Vitamin C-rich foods in smoothies, stir-fries, raw, steamed, and any other creative way.
 And share your ideas in the comment section below.